 When hunting editing mistakes in your book, keep consistency on the top of your mind.
 Where do inconsistencies creep in?

 Names and Titles.
 People, places, events, and books all have names or titles.
 And these names and titles don’t change.
 So make sure they remain the same throughout your book.

 Words with Alternate Spellings.
 Is it orthopedic or orthopaedic?
 1 Kings or I Kings?
 Color or colour?
 Both are fine.
 Just be consistent.
 Make up your mind and spell it the same way, every time.

 Verb Tense.
 Writing your book in present tense?
 Hunt down any verb in past tense.
 Otherwise, your reader’s head is going to spin.

 Avoiding Editing Mistakes in Your Book

 Are there other mistakes in your book?
 Probably.
 You may need to show and not tell.
-Or your characters may not be relatable.
+You may not know when to capitalize mom and dad.
+Or you may get too, to, and two confused.
 But these three will get you started.
 Hunt them down in your book for better writing and more enjoyable reading.

 Already edited your book?
 If you’re ready to publish and don’t know what to do next, Argyle Fox Publishing is here to help.
 Get the ball rolling by submitting your manuscript for consideration.